jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 ## Preface

 Let me tell you the story of how we ended up there in the first place.
-If you're feeling like "TL;DR, gimme the punchline", feel free to skip to the [next section](#the-project).
+If you're feeling like *"TL;DR, gimme the punchline"*, feel free to skip to the [next section](#the-project).
 But if you're in the mood for some storytelling, read on.

 Like I said before, most useful projects start out from a PoC that does well